chingu-voyages/voyage-project-tier2-restaurantsim/README.md

 ![The Oldest Restaurant In (Almost) Every Country](./assets/the_oldest_restaurants.jpg)

-In this voyage, your team will create and manage your dream restaurant, from designing the menu to handling customer orders and managing finances.
+In this voyage, your team will create and manage your dream restaurant network.
+You'll design menus, handle customer orders, manage online deliveries across multiple restaurants, and oversee finances.
 Get ready to unleash your creativity and business skills in the exciting world of restaurant simulation!

 Bon appétit and happy managing!